tsanko/angular-input-placeholder/README.md

 angularjs-input-placeholder
 =====================

-AngularJS directive to make placeholder more flexible (will also fix IE9 not honoring HTML5 placeholder attribute).
+AngularJS directive to make placeholder-like element.
+This will solve the problem IE9 not honoring HTML5 placeholder attribute ;).
 It will inject and overlay a label so this solution will work with password field too.

-Extra functionality: Current revision is pushing the palceholder text to the right side of the field without hidding it as short placeholder will be used if defined.
+Extra functionality: Short text will be ised as placeholder if defined.

 ### USAGE